Beginning at Arcadia

 Make the world a better place because you have been in it.

-1. To build confidence and age-appropriate skills so that each camper may take her place in and contribute to her community.
+1. To build confidence and skills so that a girl may take her place in and contribute to her community.

-3. To create an awarenesses of the importance of respecting and caring for living things and the environment.
+3. To create a sensitivity to and awareness of the out of doors so a girl will respect and take care of living things and the environment.

 Campers from differing backgrounds range in age from 7 to 17 and come from not just the United States but from countries around the world.
 Campers include second, third, fourth and even fifth generation Arcadians.
 Twenty-three lodges scattered across an open field along the shores of Pleasant Lake house close-knit camper families that meld with the larger Arcadia community to create a joyful and supportive environment.